Chevrotain/chevrotain/docs/tutorial/step4_fault_tolerance.md

 The third parameter(**config**) may contain a **recoveryValueFunc** property which is a function that will be invoked to produce the returned value in case of re-sync recovery.

-#### Disabling Re-Sync Recovery per rule.:

-Re-Sync recovery is enabled by default for all rules.
-In some cases it may be appropriate to disable re-sync recovery for a specific rule.
-This is (once again) done during the definition of the grammar [RULE](https://sap.github.io/chevrotain/documentation/3_1_0/classes/parser.html#rule).
-The third parameter(**config**) may contain a \*resyncEnabled\*\* property that controls whether or not re-sync is enabled for the rule.

-#### Difference between "In-Rule" and "Between Rules" recovery.
+## Types Of Recovery Strategies

+*   Single Token insertion/deletion and repetiton re-sync are "in rule" recovery strategies.
+*   General re-sync Recovery is a "between rules" recovery strategy.

-The main difference is that "In-Rule" recovery fixes the problem in the scope of a single rule, while Between Rules recovery will fail at least one parsing rule (and perhaps many more).
-Thus the latter tends to "lose" more of the original input and requires additional definitions (what should be returned value of a re-synced rule?).
+The main difference is that "in-rule" recovery fixes the problem in the scope of a single rule without changes to the parser's rule stack and the parser's output will still be valid.

+But "Between Rules" recovery will fail at least one parsing rule (and perhaps many more).
+Thus the latter tends to "lose" more of the original input, may potentially causes invalid output structure (e.g: partial CST structure) and require additional definitions (e.g: what should be returned value of a re-synced rule?).
-#### What is Next?

-*   Run & Debug the [source code](https://github.com/SAP/chevrotain/blob/master/examples/tutorial/step4_error_recovery) of
-    this tutorial step.